It happens all the time. Whether you know it or not!

-Intentions do not make a difference either.
-Whether you are forwarding to help or to harm doesn’t make the forwarding in of itself O.K.
-If you feel forwarding an e-mail to another party can help the person who sent it to you, simply ask their permission to do so letting them know what you hope to accomplish.
+If your intentions are honorable, if you feel forwarding an e-mail to another party can help the person who sent it to you, simply ask their permission to do so first.
+Explain what you hope to accomplish.

-E-mails are copyright protected by the author at the time they are created.
-That’s just how copyright works with written works.
 So, to forward, publish or post without the original author’s permission is copyright infringement.
-Take note though; this probably doesn’t apply when on company time using company resources — in the workplace there should be no expectation of your owning any copyright.
+Take note though; this doesn’t apply when on company time using company resources — in the workplace there should be no expectation of your owning any copyright.
 But the copyright still is applied and remains.
 Company equipment, time, resources — company’s copyright.

 Can those who e-mail you know that they have your trust?
 Or should they be concerned that you may forward their personal writings to others without their knowledge?